Thursday 10th April, 2025

 • How patient recruitment can be impacted by IVDR

-• What strategies are pharma/labs using to overcome IVDR challenges
+• What strategies are pharma/labs using to overcome IVDR challenges?

 11:50 am Planning for Success When Developing & Validating Assays for Global Clinical Trials